-Although the measures for the two jurisdictions are not strictly comparable due to differing methodologies, it may nevertheless be inferred that average earnings in Jersey increased at broadly similar rates to the UK over the twelve months to June 2016.
+Although the measures for the two jurisdictions are not strictly comparable due to differing methodologies6, it can be inferred that average earnings in the UK increased by lower rates than in Jersey over the year to June 2017.

-&lt;sup>6 The Average Earnings Index (AEI) in the UK has been replaced as the headline measure of average earnings by the Average Weekly Earnings (AWE) statistic.
+6 The Average Earnings Index (AEI) in the UK has been replaced as the headline measure of average earnings by the Average Weekly Earnings (AWE) statistic.
 The AWE measure uses headcount rather than FTE; furthermore, unlike the AEI, the AWE does not require application of the matched pair approach for respondent companies (see appendix for notes).

-Appendix - Notes
+Appendix - notes